heavy-duty/platform/apps/DRILL.INSTALLATION.md

 ```

 Now, lets create a token and make an airdrop to test it.
 For this, you will need the spl-token cli.
-You can skip this staep if you already have a token you would like to use. (like [BRICK](https://explorer.solana.com/address/BR1CK2GpuUqNUrS8Kk7WDXXiSMaAppKFPhkzbXxFZtVg?cluster=devnet))
+You can skip this step if you already have a token you would like to use. (like [BRICK](https://explorer.solana.com/address/BR1CK2GpuUqNUrS8Kk7WDXXiSMaAppKFPhkzbXxFZtVg?cluster=devnet))

 <details><summary><b>See instruction how to create a new mint...</b></summary>